 Can a Brazilian have dual citizenship in the USA?

-Yes, Brazilians can have dual – or multiple – citizenship.
-Since the US also recognizes multiple nationalities, it is possible to hold both passports.
+Naturalized Brazilians can have dual – or multiple – citizenship.
+Since the US recognizes multiple citizenship, it is possible to hold the passports of both countries.

 How strong is the Brazilian passport?

 According to the Global Passport Index, the Brazil passport occupies the 47th position.
-Brazilian passport holders travel visa-free to 164 countries.
-The list of visa-free countries for Brazilian passport holders includes the Schengen states in the European Union, the UK, Russia, South Korea, and Japan.
+A Brazilian citizen can travel visa-free to 164 countries.
+The list of visa-free and visa-on-arrival countries for Brazilian passport holders includes the Schengen states in the European Union, the UK, Russia, South Korea, and Japan.

 How can I renew a Brazilian passport?

-Brazilian citizens can renew their passports at a Federal Police dedicated station if they are in Brazil.
-Brazilian citizens in a foreign country must make their new passport applications in a consulate general or embassy.
-Applying for new passports six months or more before their expiration date is advisable.
+Brazilian nationals can renew their passports at a Federal Police station if they are in Brazil at a Brazilian Consulate General or Embassy if they are in a foreign country.
+Passport holders are advised to apply for new passports six months or more before their expires.

 How can I get a Brazilian passport?

-If you already have Brazilian citizenship, you must apply via the Brazilian authorities (the Federal Police if you are in Brazil, or the Brazilian consulate if you are in another country).
-If you are not currently a Brazilian citizen, you can obtain citizenship via birth, naturalization, marriage, descent, or investment.
+If you already a Brazilian citizen, you must apply for a passport via the Brazilian authorities (the Federal Police if you are in Brazil or the Brazilian Consulate if you are in another country).
+If you are not a Brazilian citizen, you can obtain citizenship via birth, naturalization, marriage, descent, or investment.